openbaton/docs/docs/dummy-NSR.md

  * [NFVO]
  * [Test plugin]
- * [Dummy-VNFM] ([REST version])
+ * [Dummy-VNFM]

 ## Preparation

-Before starting the NFVO we have to pass the test-plugin to it.
-Navigate into the root folder of the test-plugin and execute *./gradlew build*.
-After that you will find a jar file in the folder *build/libs/*.
-Move this file into the folder *plugins/vim-drivers/* in the NFVO project (create the folder if it does not exist yet).
-Then start the NFVO and the Dummy-VNFM.
+If not yet running start the NFVO and the Dummy-VNFM (refer to it's readme file on how to start it).

 ## Store the VimInstance